CKylinMC/snapdrop/README.md

 [Snapdrop](https://snapdrop.net): local file sharing in your browser.
 Inspired by Apple's Airdrop.

+---

+## Changes between this repo and original repo

+* Translated to Chinese
+* Allow user to change their name

+---

 #### Snapdrop is built with the following awesome technologies:
 * Vanilla HTML5 / ES6 / CSS3 frontend